tejen/codepath-flicks/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [X] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [X] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [X] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [X] All images fade in as they are loading.
 - [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Optional secondary UI (Collection View, sorted by Popularity instead of Rating)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):